-'''

 hdfs cacheadmin -removeDirectives <path>

-'''

-C Option Description < - The path of the Cache Directives to remove.
+Option Description <path> The path of the Cache Directives to remove.
+You must have Write permission for the pool t them.
+You can use the -listDirectives command to display a list of Cache Directives.</path> The path of the Cache Directives to remove.
 You must have Write permission for the pool that the directives them.
 You can use the -listDirectives command to display a list of Cache Directives.